Faculty: J. Brannan (Director), J. Parsons, K. Ruppel, C. Staake, M. Anthony+.

 - Sequence information in a logical manner so that it can be understood by others

 - Transfer knowledge from one situation to another

 - Engage in interactions with clients, families, and others from a variety of social, emotional, cultural, and intellectual backgrounds

 - Interpret patient responses, initiate client education, document and interpret orders

 - Establish and maintain effective working relationships with coworkers, faculty, and student colleagues

 - Report critical patient information to other caregivers in person, on the telephone, and via written media

 Applicants or students who have difficulties with one or more of these skills should contact the Coordinator of Disability Support Services to determine whether reasonable accommodations can be made.

-Students who are admitted to the Nursing Program as freshmen have a place secured in the appropriate nursing class provided they maintain a cumulative GPA of 2.50 and a grade of C or better in all prerequisite courses.
+Students who are admitted to the Nursing Program as freshmen have a place secured in the appropriate nursing class provided they maintain a minimum high school GPA of 2.75 and a grade of C or better in all prerequisite courses.

 Transfer placement is on a space-available basis and based on evaluation of official transcripts by the Registrar and Division Chair of Nursing.
 Students who have taken previous nursing courses at another institutions but failed to complete the program of study are required to complete all MacMurray College nursing courses.